of Mary L. Wilson and C. Peck

 Your kindness to collectors seems to be much appreciated here, at least by Mrs. Fuller.

-Groveland is a small residential town in northern
+Groveland is a small residential town

 Skyland N. C. May 31, 1900